-The following stories of murderous revenge were originally published in juried anthologies or magazines.
+The following stories of murderous revenge and other crimes were originally published in juried anthologies or magazines.
 Many have been republished as standalone short stories.

 I’m honored to have “The Unfortunate Death of Mrs. Edna Fogg” in Malice Domestic 12: Mystery Most Historical (Wildside Press).
 In my story, midwife Rose Carroll finds the body of a woman suffrage activist and tracks down the killer even as she does her job of helping women birth their babies.

 “Murder in the Summer Kitchen” appears in Murder Among Friends: Mysteries Inspired by the Life and Works of John Greenleaf Whittier.
 Midwife Rose Carroll once again brings her sleuthing powers to bear after a body is found in Whittier’s own summer kitchen.
 All proceeds benefit the John Greenleaf Whittier Birthplace Museum in Haverhill, MA.

 My short story “The Mayor and the Midwife” appeared in Blood on the Bayou: Bouchercon Anthology 2016 edited by Greg Herren (Down & Out Books).
 When the mayor of New Orleans comes to Amesbury in 1888, Quaker midwife Rose Carroll solves the mystery of his son-in-law’s death.
 The story has been nominated for an Agatha award for Best Short Story.
 Read it here!

 “Adam and Eva,” another historical short crime story is up for a free read on Kings River Life Magazine.
 This one is told from postmistress Bertie Winslow’s point of view as she and Rose Carroll try to figure out who killed a young local man in 1888.
 Hope you enjoy it.